Winchester Model 70

 The Winchester Model 70 is a bolt-action sporting rifle.
 It has an iconic place in American sporting culture and has been held in high regard by shooters since it was introduced in 1936, earning the moniker "The Rifleman's Rifle".
-The action has some design similarities to Mauser designs and it is a development of the earlier Winchester Model 54, itself based on a Mauser 98-type action.
+The action has some design similarities to Mauser designs and it is a development of the earlier Winchester Model 54, itself being based on a Mauser 98–type action.

 The Model 70 was originally manufactured by the Winchester Repeating Arms Company between 1936 and 1980.
 From the early 1980s until 2006, Winchester rifles were manufactured by U.S. Repeating Arms under an agreement with Olin Corporation, allowing USRA to use the Winchester name and logo.
 Model 70s were built in New Haven, Connecticut, from 1936 to 2006, when production ceased.
 In the fall of 2007, the Belgian company FN Herstal announced that Model 70 production would resume.
 As of 2012, new Winchester Model 70 rifles were being made by FN Herstal in Columbia, South Carolina.
 In 2013, assembly was moved to Portugal.

 The Model 70

 In 1936, Winchester introduced the Model 70 bolt-action rifle to the American market.
 The Model 70 was largely based on the Model 54, and is today still highly regarded by shooters and is often called "The Rifleman's Rifle".
 In 1999, Shooting Times magazine named the Model 70 the "Bolt-action Rifle of the Century".

 Throughout its life, the Model 70 has been offered in many grades and styles.
-Over the entire production of the Model 70, chamberings have included: .22 Hornet, .222 Remington, .223 Remington, .22-250 Remington, .223 WSSM, .225 Winchester, .220 Swift, .243 Winchester, .243 WSSM, .250-3000 Savage, .257 Roberts, .25-06 Remington, .25 WSSM, 6.5×55mm, .264 Winchester Magnum, 6.5mm Creedmoor, .270 Winchester, 6.8 Western, .270 WSM, .270 Weatherby Magnum, .280 Remington, 7mm Mauser, 7mm-08, 7 mm Remington Magnum, 7mm WSM, 7mm STW, .300 Savage, .30-06 Springfield, .308 Winchester, .300 H&H Magnum, .300 Winchester Magnum, .300 WSM, .300 Weatherby Magnum, .300 RUM, .325 WSM, .338 Winchester Magnum, .35 Remington, .358 Winchester, .375 H&H Magnum, .416 Remington Magnum, .416 Rigby, .458 Winchester Magnum, .470 Capstick, and 9x57mm Mauser.